Sermons of Fire and Light: Seven Ballads from the Eternal Word

 He knew every word of the creed as he sang it out loud in the storms,

-The hope that had leapt in his breast like a stag on the hills of the earth,
+the love that had leapt in his breast like a stag on the hills of the earth…

-Now sputtered like coals in the wind and the rain that no longer had worth.
+now sputtered like coals in the sleet and the hail and no longer had worth.

 “You’ve stood and you’ve fought, but forgotten the love that first taught you to sing.

-Return to the place where your heart was still humble, where mercy ran wild.
+Return to the time when your heart was still humble and kindness ran wild,

-“Or else,” said the voice, “I shall walk through your garden and carry the flame,
+“Or else,” said the voice, “I shall come, and the stand that has carried my flame…

-The truth must be wed to the Lover whose blood brought the light to your place.”
+The truth must be wed to the Lover whose blood brought his light to your place.”

 No comments: